Bishal1009/github-final-project/CONTRIBUTING.md

 3. Make your changes and commit them.
 4. Submit a pull request, describing your changes and why they should be merged.

-## Reporting Issues

-If you encounter a bug or have a suggestion for improvement, please open an issue on our [issue tracker](https://github.com/organization/project/issues) before creating a pull request.
-Make sure to include as much detail as possible, including steps to reproduce the issue.

 ## Code Review Process

 All pull requests will be reviewed by one or more maintainers.
 We aim to provide feedback within a timely manner.
 Please be patient during the review process, and feel free to address any comments or concerns raised by the reviewers.